Brixton: 1980s: Riots after police actions and Scarman Report

-1990s: Nail bombing
+1990s

-John Major's childhood roots in the area were used in a campaign poster leading up to the 1992 election "What does the Conservative Party offer a working class kid from Brixton?
+John Major's childhood roots in the area were used in a campaign poster leading up to the 1992 election: "What does the Conservative Party offer a working class kid from Brixton?
 They made him Prime Minister."

 The 1995 riots were sparked by the death of a black man, Wayne Douglas, in police custody and occurred in an atmosphere of discontent about the gentrification of Brixton.

 In April 1999, Brixton Market was the site of the first of three attacks known as the London nail bombings.
 The other two, which followed within a fortnight, were in Brick Lane, the heart of East London's Bangladeshi community, and the Admiral Duncan pub in Soho, frequented predominantly by the gay community.
 In the Brixton attack, 48 people were injured.
 The bomber was caught after the third attack; the BBC reported that he intended to ignite a race war across Britain with his bombing campaign.
 He was convicted of murder and given six concurrent life sentences.